Lanthanide Impact on the Infra-Red Spectra of Nebular Phase Kilonovae: Spectra

 Despite the inaccurate predictions for several emitting species in our models, the most significantly contributing species remain those that have been calibrated or have accurate atomic data to begin with.
 Notably, we always find significant emission at 11 $\mu$m, driven mostly by Ni\,\textsc{iii} emission.
 Combined with the Ni\,\textsc{iii} feature predicted at 7 $\mu$m, simultaneous detection of both of these emission peaks by \textit{JWST}'s MIRI would provide strong observational evidence for the presence of $_{28}$Ni in KN ejecta, despite the potential blending of the 11 $\mu$m feature with other species.

-A key nuance of this latter point is that our model composition does not include every element that may be created in KN ejecta, such that it is possible that certain key species have been omitted, e.g. Ge\,\textsc{i} which is not included here is found to have a strong emission line at 11.7 $\mu$m (Jerkstrand et al. in prep) that would blend heavily with the Ni\,\textsc{iii} predicted here.
-More generally, it is also worth noting that the emission in this range remains rather faint, even for the models presented here which are set at a distance of 40 Mpc.
-It remains to be seen, whether this spectral range could be well observed for events occurring at greater distances.
+A key nuance of this latter point is that our model composition does not include every element that may be created in KN ejecta, such that it is possible that certain key species have been omitted, e.g. Ge\,\textsc{i} which is not included here, is found to have a strong emission line at 11.7 $\mu$m \citep[][]{Jerkstrand.etal:25} that would blend heavily with the Ni\,\textsc{iii} predicted here.
+More generally, it is also worth noting that the emission in this range remains rather faint, and the scale of flux in this wavelength range is approximately two orders of magnitude smaller than in the 1 - 10 $\mu$m range for a given model (see e.g. Figs. \ref{fig:f005M001_NIRspec} and \ref{fig:MIRspec}).
+For instance, in the `standard' model at 10~d, we find that 78.4 per-cent of the total flux is emitted in the 1 -- 10~$\mu$m range, compared to only 1.3 per-cent in the 10 -- 30~$\mu$m range, while the rest is bluer.
+The model becomes slightly redder in time, with 81.9 per-cent and 3.3 per-cent flux emitted in the 1 -- 10 and 10 -- 30~$\mu$m ranges respectively at 30.2~d, but the overall luminosity drops to a greater extent, such that it remains to be seen whether this spectral range could be well observed even for nearby events at any epoch.